kinngh/shopify-node-express-mongodb-app/docs/engineering/suggestions.md

 ## Database

-- Redis + Your technology
 Don't just rely on MongoDB / SQL for your database needs.
 Use a Redis instance to store frequently fetched content like session storage and other app specific content.